DanDo385/solidity-edu/PROJECT_MANAGEMENT.md

 > **Learning paths and project dependencies for the Solidity Education curriculum**

 This guide helps you navigate the 50 projects and choose the best learning path for your experience level.

+> Quick pick: If you're unsure where to go next, stick to numeric order.
+Jumping ahead is fine, but ensure prerequisites in the matrix are covered to avoid test surprises.

 ## Table of Contents